 Nail art and professional nail care services have become increasingly popular within the past decade, which has increased the demand for nail technologists.
 Nail technologist jobs are projected to grow at a rate of 10% through the year 2024, which is slightly faster than the average growth rate for all other professions.
 Consumer interest in quicker and mobile nail care services is driving the bulk of the demand, but the need to replace retiring and transitioning nail technologists will also open up new job opportunities for manicurists.
-Some of the most popular salons in Illinois are:

 - 100 West Randolph, 9th Floor Chicago, IL 60601

 - Website: Illinois Department of Financial and Professional Regulation